-- G. Bradley Cole, Chief Operating Officer
+- G. Bradley Cole, Chief Operating Officer and Chief Financial Officer

-- Samuel Levy, Ph.D., Chief Scientific Officer
+- Steven Shak, M.D., Co-Founder, Chief Scientific Officer

-- Jim Vaughn, R.Ph., Senior Vice President, Worldwide Commercial
+- Jim Vaughn, R.Ph., Chief Commercial Officer

-- Drew Watson, Ph.D., M.B.A., Senior Vice President, Biostatistics
+- Paul Aldridge, Ph.D., Senior Vice President, Software Technology and

 "Like many of my colleagues, it is my personal experience with cancer that drives my passion to change the way we diagnose and treat this complex disease that touches so many lives.
 As we gain greater understanding of the biology of cancer, we have an opportunity and a responsibility to develop tools that arm both physicians and patients with personalized genomic information to individualize the treatment of a patient´s disease.
 With the advent of biologics and new targeted therapeutics, the menu of treatment options for patients with cancer is growing.
 It is our mission to develop tests that employ the biology of an individual´s specific tumor to help physicians select appropriate treatments from this expanding menu.
 We are entering an era where we have the information and means to transform "one-size-fits-all" medicine to a world where treatment is truly personalized.
 We remain steadfast in our mission to provide cancer patients with access to information that can empower them to better manage their disease.
 Oncotype DX is the beginning.
 Our commitment is to set no limit on the end."

-Committed to changing the paradigm of cancer care, Kim Popovits has served as Chairman of the Board since 2012, Chief Executive Officer and President since 2009 and as President and Chief Operating Officer since 2002.
-Prior to joining Genomic Health, Kim served as Senior Vice President, Marketing and Sales at Genentech, Inc., a biotechnology company, dedicated to using human genetic information to discover, develop, manufacture and commercialize medicines to treat patients with serious or life-threatening medical conditions.
-During her 15 years at Genentech, Kim led the successful commercialization of 14 new therapies, including Herceptin®, the revolutionary targeted treatment that changed the way doctors treat a particularly aggressive form of breast cancer.
+Committed to changing the paradigm of cancer care, Kim Popovits has led Genomic Health in revolutionizing the treatment of cancer through genomic-based diagnostic tests for breast, colon and prostate cancers that address the overtreatment and optimal treatment of early-stage cancer, one of the greatest issues in healthcare today.
+Kim has served as Genomic Health’s Chairman of the Board since 2012, and Chief Executive Officer and President since 2009.
+She was President and Chief Operating Officer since joining the company in 2002.
+Prior to joining Genomic Health, Kim served as Senior Vice President, Marketing and Sales at the biotechnology company, Genentech, Inc. During her 15 years at Genentech, Kim led the successful commercialization of 14 new therapies, including Herceptin®, the revolutionary targeted treatment that changed the way doctors treat a particularly aggressive form of breast cancer.
 Before joining Genentech, Kim served as division manager for American Critical Care, a division of American Hospital Supply Corporation.
+Kim currently serves on the boards of the California Life Sciences Association (CLSA), the Personalized Medicine Coalition (PMC), the American Clinical Laboratory Association (ACLA), and ZS Pharma.
+Kim is also the President of The Coalition for 21st Century Medicine, and serves as an Advisor to the Healthcare Businesswomen’s Association (HBA).
+Kim’s contributions to science and the commercialization of the biotechnology industry have been acknowledged by multiple organizations including being named Most Admired CEO in 2014 as well as one of the Most Influential Women in the Bay Area from 2006-2012 by the San Francisco Business Times.
+She was also named Woman of the Year in 2008 by the Women Health Care Executives.
 Kim holds a Bachelor of Arts degree in Business from Michigan State University.
-Kim currently serves on the board of BayBio, Northern California's life science association, which supports the regional bioscience community through advocacy, enterprise support, and enhancement of research collaboration.
-Kim is also the President of The Coalition for 21st Century Medicine, whose mission is to improve the quality of healthcare by encouraging research, development and commercialization of innovative diagnostic technologies that will personalize patient care, improve patient outcomes and reduce healthcare costs.
-She most recently joined the board of the American Clinical Laboratory Association (ACLA) and serves as an Advisor to the Healthcare Businesswomen’s Association (HBA).
-Kim’s contributions to science and the commercialization of the biotechnology industry have been acknowledged by multiple organizations including, being named as the Woman of the Year in 2008 by the Women Health Care Executives and as one of the Most Influential Women in the Bay Area by The San Francisco Business Times from 2006 - 2012.

-G. Bradley Cole, Chief Operating Officer
+G. Bradley Cole, Chief Operating Officer and Chief Financial Officer

 "Success is defined many times in life as doing something very well and sometimes only one thing.
 That can be true in business as well, and we have chosen treatment for patients with cancer as a singular focus by which to measure success.
 In doing so we have the opportunity to do the right thing very well for the benefit of medicine, patients, physicians, payers and the healthcare system overall.
 Having seen both family members and friends die from cancer in recent years, I can think of no better way to spend my day than helping others who will be faced with similar circumstances in the future.”